Kagebounshin/skateshop/TESTING.md

 ## Known Bugs

-When adding or updating a product.
-When adding a image, a preview of that image should appear.
+When adding a product.
+When adding a image, a filename for that images should appear just below the "Choose Image" button.
 But it dosen't, see [here](img-readme/add_bug01.png).
 If there is time left I will look into it.

 ---